Dr Ross Watkins | UniSC | University of the Sunshine Coast, Queensland, Australia

 • Vice Chancellor’s and President’s Commendation for Excellence in Learning and Teaching, 2013

-• Aurealis Award for Speculative Fiction 2013 (Category: Children’s book predominantly told with pictures) Shortlisted: The Boy Who Grew Into a Tree (illustrator)
+• Aurealis Award for Speculative Fiction 2013 (Category: Children’s book predominantly told with pictures) Shortlist: The Boy Who Grew into a Tree

 Professional Social Media